What are Safari Push Notifications?

 Configuration of Safari Push Notifications in Curated

 - Log into your Curated account.
-Note that you will have to have the ‘owner’ privilege in order to configure Safari Push.
+Note that you will have to have the ‘admin’ privilege in order to configure Safari Push.

 - Click the settings link for the publication you want to setup Safari Push for.

 - On the settings page under the Hosting, Subscriptions and Publishing section, click on the “Safari Push” link.